isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 But let's look at the details step by step.

-## Setting charset and collation on a table
+## Setting charset and collation on a column

 Every string in MySQL is labeled with an charset and a collation.
 For database objects that happens at the column level: A column with CHAR, VARCHAR, or any TEXT type always has a charset and a collation.
 The same can be true for an ENUM type that contains strings.